gitter-badger/Buyan/README.md

 architecture of the project
 it mimics until certain point facebook's flux architecture decoupled modules pass messages via central point

+Buyan will hopefully be user extensible ->> by intercepting messages you could hopefully do bunch of stuff from javascript so without learing architecture and modifying contributing .... hopefully you could use it as black box or modify it if you want :-)
 <pre>

                   +----------+